kappnav/design/status-determination.md

     status-unknown: "Unknown"
 ```

-## Prism Status Value Determination Algorithm for Application Resource
+## kAppNav Status Value Determination Algorithm for Application Resource

-The app-status-precedence value from the prism-config config map specifies the precedence order for summarizing component status to establish application status.
-The algorithm evaluates the status values left to right in the order given; if any component is found with the current status value, that value is assigned to the prism.status.value annotation for that resource.
+The app-status-precedence value from the kappnav-config config map specifies the precedence order for summarizing component status to establish application status.
+The algorithm evaluates the status values left to right in the order given; if any component is found with the current status value, that value is assigned to the kappnav.status.value annotation for that resource.

 ## Special Cases

-There are edge cases where prism status is unknown:
+There are edge cases where kappnav status is unknown:

-1. resource created, but controller has not yet assigned prism status
+1. resource created, but controller has not yet assigned kappnav status
 1. status API encounters an error while applying status config map rule
 1. application has no components

 In all these cases, the "unknown status" is used.
-The "unknown status" is defined by the "status-unknown" key in the prism-config ConfigMap (see above).
+The "unknown status" is defined by the "status-unknown" key in the kappnav-config ConfigMap (see above).
 This key specifies a key for the status-color-mappings.values[\<key\>] map.

 The unknown status is used:

 1. By the status API To establish the return value if it cannot determine the status of a resource.
-1. By the UI for any resource that does not have a prism.status annotation.
+1. By the UI for any resource that does not have a kappnav.status annotation.

-## Prism Status Value Determination Algorithm for all Other Resources
+## kAppNav Status Value Determination Algorithm for all Other Resources

 Each Kubernetes resource declares it's own resource status values.
 Some are simple and can be matched using a json path expression against a set of values, like Pod status.phase=Running.
 Others are complex, like Deployment as an example: